 The American College of Surgeons and SVS offer an annual scholarship to subsidize attendance and participation in the Executive Leadership Program in Health Policy and Management at Brandeis University, Waltham, Mass.
-The course takes place June 4-10, 2017.
+The course typically takes annual in early June.
 The award of $8,000, is to be used for tuition, travel, housing and food during the course.
 Contact Ms. Kate Early at 312-202-5281 or firstname.lastname@example.org for more information.

 The primary purpose of the SVS Vascular Surgery Trainee Advocacy Travel Scholarship is to provide the recipient with an opportunity to participate in Capitol Hill visits and learn more about SVS' health policy and advocacy activities.
 The overall aim of the Scholarship is to enhance the health policy and advocacy development of the trainee’s career.

 On an annual basis, SVS offers travel scholarships to aspiring vascular surgeons to underwrite expenses for attendance at the Vascular Annual Meeting.
 During the meeting, trainees will be able to attend scientific sessions and network with leaders in the field.
 SVS will provide educational programming designed exclusively for students and residents.
 Scholarship recipients will also have the opportunity to participate in open and endovascular simulation training, attend didactic lectures geared specially toward them, as well as participate in a residency fair.

 Sponsored by the SVS Leadership Development & Diversity Committee and the SVS Resident and Student Outreach Committee, SVS annually offers a Diversity Medical Student Travel Scholarship to provide aspiring vascular surgeons with an opportunity to attend the Vascular Annual Meeting, and to enhance the professional network of medical students from underrepresented racial/ethnic minorities within the vascular surgery specialty.
 During the Vascular Annual Meeting, students will be able to attend scientific sessions and network with leaders in the field to learn more about the latest treatments and research in vascular disease.
 Additionally, SVS provides educational programming designed exclusively for students.
 Scholarship recipients will also have the opportunity to participate in open and endovascular simulation training, attend didactic lectures geared specially toward them, as well as participate in a residency fair.